 Set the thermostat at the highest possible setting or draw off the domestic hot water at the maximum water flow rate to create a demand for heat.
 Note: For only Heating Boiler Applications, open all thermostatic valves present in the CH circuit.

-Select the TEST Function by pressing and holding the RESET button for 10 seconds and the ilmi icon will appear on the display when Test Function is active.
-The boiler will operate at maximum heating power.
+Select the TEST Function by pressing and holding the RESET button for 10 seconds.

 WARNING!
 When the Test Function is activated the temperature of the water coming out of the boiler may be more than 150°F.